Parassharmaa/machine-vision-challenge/baggage-fitness-index/README.md

 ![Top View](https://github.com/Parassharmaa/machine-vision-challenge/blob/master/baggage-fitness-index/outputs/Screenshot%202018-10-14%2019:48:00.png)

 ### Conclusion
-- Accuracy of the calculation depends on the calibration of the camera and accuracy of PPM
+- Accuracy of the calculation depends on the calibration of the camera and correctness of PPM

 ### Future Works